PhD (Political Science): Toronto

 Dr. Sengupta has published widely on Indian market liberalization and development, on labour and migration in India, and on the politics of sporting events and film.
 Her more recent work focuses on normative concerns in international development and international relations, such as the quest to create universal development goals (like the UN Sustainable Development Goals) and fair climate change and trade agreements.
 She is interested, in particular, in India’s interventions in these global arenas, and their relationship with domestic normative debates and social movement discourses.

-- “Assessing the Sustainable Development Goals from a Human Rights Perspective” [with Thomas Pogge (Yale)].
-Journal of International and Comparative Social Policy 32:2 (May 2016): 83-97.
+- "Assessing the Sustainable Development Goals from a Human Rights Perspective: Why being better than the Millennium Development Goals is not good enough."
+[With Thomas Pogge].
+Journal of International and Comparative Social Policy 32:2 (2016): 83-97.

 - “Modi Planning: What the NITI Aayog Suggests about the Aspirations and Practices of Narendra Modi's Government,” South Asia: Journal of South Asian Studies 38: 4 (January 2016): 791-806.
 [Special issue: Hindu Nationalism in Action: The Bharatiya Janata Party and Indian Politics, ed.
 John Harriss.]

 - “From the Planning Commission to the NITI Aayog: An Agenda for ‘Cooperative Federalism’?”
 In Bharat Punjabi, Mitu Sengupta, Richard M. Bird, and Sanjay G. Reddy, Requiem for an Institution: The End of the Indian Planning Commission, IMFG Forum 5 (2015): 3-6.
 [Published by the Institute on Municipal Finance and Governance (IMFG), Munk School of Global Affairs, University of Toronto.]